DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.military.makeSquad(assignment_id)``

   Creates a new squad associated with the assignment.
-Fails if one already exists
+Fails if one already exists.
-  Note: This function does not name the squad, but they are otherwise complete
+  Note: This function does not name the squad, but they are otherwise complete.

 * ``dfhack.military.updateRoomAssignments(squad_id, assignment_id, squad_use_flags)``

-  Sets the sleep, train, indiv_eq, and squad_eq flags when training at a barracks
+  Sets the sleep, train, indiv_eq, and squad_eq flags when training at a barracks.

-* ``dfhack.military.getSquadName(squad)``
+* ``dfhack.military.getSquadName(squad_id)``

-  Returns the name of a squad
+  Returns the name of a squad/

 Action Timer API
 ~~~~~~~~~~~~~~~~